-- Ensure that family engagement is recognized as a core component of quality early care and education, especially as it relates to school readiness and transitions across varied learning settings, - 2.
-Identify a set of common goals for family engagement that will promote policies and practices both at the state and local levels for agencies that provide care and education for young children, including children with disabilities, and - 3.
-Recommend strategies that can be used to guide family engagement activities from birth through third grade and support transition planning in local settings.
+- 1. Ensure that family engagement is recognized as a core component of quality early care and education, especially as it relates to school readiness and transitions across varied learning settings, - 2.
+Identify a set of common goals for family engagement that will promote policies and practices both at the state and local levels for agencies that provide care and education for young children, and - 3.
+Recommend strategies that can be used to guide family engagement activities from birth through 3rd grade and support transition planning in local settings.